CodeCasterNL/WindowsServiceExtensions/docs/index.md

 * You set `ServiceBase.ExitCode` to > 0 and _don't_ call `ServiceBase.Stop()` but just exit the application: events 7031 ("service terminated unexpectedly.
 It has done this N time(s).
 The following corrective action will be taken") will be logged, your service's recovery actions will be executed.

 I prefer the latter, so that's what this library does.

+This library used to contain exception handling code in a base service, which is no longer needed for .NET Platform Extensions 6, see [Docs / .NET / .NET fundamentals / Breaking changes / Unhandled exceptions from a BackgroundService](https://docs.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/hosting-exception-handling):

+> In previous versions, when a BackgroundService throws an unhandled exception, the exception is lost and the service appears unresponsive. .NET 6 fixes this behavior by logging the exception and stopping the host.

+With the [retirement of .NET 5 on May 8, 2022](https://docs.microsoft.com/en-us/lifecycle/products/microsoft-net-and-net-core), this WindowsServiceExtensions library targets .NET (Platform Extensions) 6 going forward from v3.0.0, and it lets the WindowsServiceLifetime base class log the exception and terminate the host application.

 ## Host Builder (dependency injection)
 To receive session or power events, call `UseWindowsServiceExtensions()` on your Host Builder: